-6.2.4 Mature 12

-The minimum contents of the document are specified by the individual Review types.

-- ◆ The review documentation must be available in a format that anyone in the Eclipse membership can review.
+6.2.3 Incubation

+- 1. Projects are responsible for initiating the appropriate reviews.
+However, if a project does not do so and the EMO believes a review is necessary, the EMO may initiate a review on the project's behalf. - 2.
+A review then continues with a project lead requesting that the EMO(ED) schedule the review. - 3.
+Prior to the start of the review period, a project lead provides the EMO with review documentation. - ♦ The review documentation material always includes a document that describes the review.
+The minimum contents of the document are specified by the individual review types. - ◆ The review documentation must be available in a format that anyone in the Eclipse membership can review.
 PDF and HTML are acceptable single formats. - ♦ The review documentation must have a correct copyright statement and license. - ♦ The review documentation must be archival quality.
 This means that the materials must be comprehensible and complete on their own without requiring explanation by a human presenter, reference to a wiki, or to other non-archived web pages. - 4.
-The EMO announces the Review schedule and makes the documentation available to the membership-at-large.
+The EMO announces the review schedule and makes the documentation available to the membership-at-large.

-The criteria for the successful completion of each type of Review will be documented in writing by the EMO in guidelines made available via the www.eclipse.org website.
+The criteria for the successful completion of each type of review will be documented in writing by the EMO in guidelines made available via an Eclipse Foundation website.
 Such guidelines will include, but are not limited to the following:

-- 1. Clear evidence that the project has vibrant committer, adopter and user communities as appropriate for the type of Review. - 2.
-Reasonable diversity in its committer population as appropriate for the type of Review.
+- 1. Clear evidence that the project has vibrant committer, adopter and user communities as appropriate for the type of review. - 2.
+Reasonable diversity in its committer population as appropriate for the type of review.
 Diversity status must be provided not only as number of people/companies, but also in terms of effort provided by those people/companies. - 3.
 Documented completion of all required due diligence under the Eclipse IP Policy. - 4.
-For Continuation, Graduation and Release Reviews, the project must have a current project plan, in the format specified by the EMO, available to the community. - 5.
+For graduation and release reviews, the project must have a current project plan, in the format specified by the EMO, available to the community. - 5.
 Balanced progress in creating both frameworks and extensible, exemplary tools. - 6.
 Showcase the project's quality through project-team chosen metrics and measures, e.g., coupling, cyclomatic complexity, test/code coverage, documentation of extensions points, etc.

-The Review period is open for no less than one week and usually no more than two weeks of generally accepted business days.
+The review period is open for no less than one week and usually no more than two weeks of generally accepted business days.

-- 1. The Review begins with the EMO's posting of the review materials at the start of the Review period - 2.
-The proper functioning of the Eclipse Development Process is contingent on the active participation of the Eclipse Members and Committers, especially in Reviews, thus each Review has an EMO-designated discussion and feedback communication channel: a forum/newgroup, a mailing list, or some other public forum. - 3.
-If a Committer election is required for a Review (for example, for a Creation Review), then it is held simultaneously with the Review period.
-Thus the election and the Review will end at the same time, allowing quick and efficient provisioning of the resulting Project. - 4.
-The EMO(ED) approves or fails the Review based on the public comments, the scope of the Project, and the Purposes of the Eclipse Foundation as defined in the Bylaws. - 5.
-The Review ends with the announcement of the results in the defined Review communication channel (the EMO(ED) will request that the Project Lead make this announcement).
+- 1. The review begins with the EMO's posting of the review materials at the start of the review period - 2.
+The proper functioning of the Eclipse Development Process is contingent on the active participation of the Eclipse members and committers, especially in reviews, thus each review has an EMO-designated discussion and feedback communication channel: a forum/newgroup, a mailing list, or some other public forum. - 3.
+If a committer election is required for a review (for example, for a creation review), then it is held simultaneously with the review period.
+Thus the election and the review will end at the same time, allowing quick and efficient provisioning of the resulting project. - 4.
+The EMO(ED) approves or fails the review based on the public comments, the scope of the project, and the purposes of the Eclipse Foundation as defined in the bylaws. - 5.
+The review ends with the announcement of the results in the defined review communication channel (the EMO(ED) will request that the project lead make this announcement).

-If any Member believes that the EMO has acted incorrectly in approving or failing a Review may appeal to the Board to review the EMO's decision.
+If any member believes that the EMO has acted incorrectly in approving or failing a review may appeal to the board of directors to review the EMO's decision.